nlply/robust-bias-evaluation-measures/README.md

 > We refer to the method of [Kaneko et al.](https://github.com/kanekomasahiro/evaluate_bias_in_mlm) to preprocess the data

 ## 💇‍♂️Data Sampling
-Use the following script to sample the data, the sampling ratio is 30%, 40%, 50%, 60%, 70% and 80%
+Use the following script to sample the data, the sampling ratio is 30%, 40%, 50%, 60%, 70% and 80%:
 ```
 cd code/
 python sampling.py --sample_rate [sample_rate]
 ```
-You can set `[sample_rate]` to 0.8 for 80% sampling
+You can set `[sample_rate]` to 0.8 for 80% sampling.

 ## 🎯Evaluation
-Use the following script to get the PLL score of MLMs
+Use the following script to get the PLL score of MLMs:
 ```
 cd code/
 python evaluation.py --data [ss, cp] --output ../result/output/ --model [bert-base-cased, roberta-large, albert-large-v2] --sample_rate [sample_rate] --method [aul, cps, sss, gms]